Viewbank College: Performing Arts

 Viewbank College also offers an extensive musical education program featuring many instruments and also voice lessons.
 The school has a variety of ensembles led by musical staff, participating in many performances arranged by the school and also state programs.
 The students of these ensembles are required to participate in weekly rehearsals.

 These ensembles include 3 string orchestras ordered by skill (Junior Strings, Viewbank Strings and Chamber Strings, formally known as Junior Strings, Intermediate Strings and Senior Strings).
-In the strings program students would progress to a higher ensemble every two years, sooner if exceptional performance is displayed; There are 3 Jazz bands named after famous Jazz musicians (arranged by progression: Hancock Band, Fitzgerald Band and Ellington Band); 4 concert bands (arranged by progression: Junior Band, Showtime Band, and Symphonic Band); 2 guitar ensembles (Intermediate Guitar Band and Senior Guitar Band); 3 choirs (Junior Choir, Viewbank Voices and Chamber Choir); and various other notable ensembles, along with a collection of student-arranged bands typically with 3-5 musicians.
+In the strings program students would progress to a higher ensemble every two years, sooner if exceptional performance is displayed; There are 3 Jazz bands named after famous Jazz musicians (arranged by progression: Hancock Band, Fitzgerald Band and Ellington Band); 3 concert bands (arranged by progression: Junior Band, Showtime Band, and Symphonic Band); 2 guitar ensembles (Intermediate Guitar Band and Senior Guitar Band); 3 choirs (Junior Choir, Viewbank Voices and Chamber Choir); and various other notable ensembles, along with a collection of student-arranged bands typically with 3-5 musicians.

 The instruments taught by the program covers a variety of instrument types like woodwind, string, percussion and brass, including: violin, viola, cello, double bass, acoustic guitar, bass guitar, electric guitar, percussion, keyboard, trumpet, saxophone (soprano, alto, tenor, baritone), trombone, French horn, euphonium, tuba, flute, clarinet(and bass clarinet), and oboe.
 As aforementioned, singing is also educated.

 Some of the annually reoccurring musical performances/festivals include: Autumn Music Festival (school arrangement & all ensembles), Jazz Night (regional arrangement & only Jazz bands), Victorian Schools Music Festival (government arrangement & all ensembles, multiple times a year depending on ensemble), String Soiree (school arrangement & only string ensembles and players), and the Gala & Showcase Concerts (school arrangement & all ensembles).
+As of 2026 the Gala & Showcase Concerts have been moved to when the Autumn Music Festival was previously held.
+They have also been appropriately renamed to the "Autumn Gala" and "Autumn Showcase" respectively.
+It is yet to be seen what is happening with the former Autumn Festival.